lheywang/VolumeMixer/docs/software/eeprom.md

 ### Calibration data :

-This data is stored on page 0, with the following placement :
+This data is stored on page 0 and 1, with the following placement :

 | Byte  | Variable | Description                            |
 | ----- | -------- | -------------------------------------- |